How can blockchain be used in eSports? What potentials and current usages, but also which legal issues can arise from such combination?

 In Italy, for example, given the potential winnings in cash in eSports tournaments, the gambling regulator decided to put in place a regulatory environment that would ensure adequate protections to players and, at the same time would consider eSports as a kind of “soft” game waiving some regulatory obligations.

 Read on the topic our previous post “eSports tournaments limited by Italian prize promotion and gambling rules?“.

 Blockchain and its usage for eSports crowd developing

-As a conclusion, it shall be also pointed out that Distributed Ledger Technologies could eventually be used to enable the so called “Crowd developing“, offering an open source mentality that would allow independent game developers to build on common frameworks and be compensated for their work through token payments.
-This open source approach could eventually decentralize creativity and shift some control power towards the players.
+In conclusion, it shall also be pointed out that Distributed Ledger Technologies could eventually be used to enable the so-called “Crowd developing”, offering an open-source mentality that would allow independent game developers to build on common frameworks and be compensated for their work through token payments.
+This open-source approach could eventually decentralize creativity and shift some controlling power towards the players.

-eSports tournaments have major potentials, but need to deal with considerable regulatory restrictions that can be avoided through the implementation of a careful approach.
+eSports tournaments have significant potentials but need to deal with considerable regulatory restrictions that can be avoided through the implementation of a careful approach.
 According to Mr. Bracken Darrell, CEO of Logitech international, “eSports has the potential to be part of the Olympics”.
-With that in mind, blockchain and decentralized platforms seem poised to find a way into this growing segment and the gaming industry is both driving that technology and being shaped by it.
+With that in mind, blockchain and decentralized platforms seem poised to find a way into this growing segment, and the gaming industry is both driving that technology and being shaped by it.